wkantaros/triswap/README.md

 ## About

-Ironically, we have seen an emerging class of "fungible" nfts in the last year.
+Ironically, there's been an emerging class of "fungible" nfts.
 These include one-of-many editions, in-game items, token-gated DAOs + events, floors of popular collections, and 1155s as a class, to name a few.